billonline33/hcard-builder/README.md

    On my other posts, I have show many examples using redux as state management.
 In this example, I will show you how to manage states using react only, without redux.

-   For a sample applciation which use redux, please visit [Employee List Dmeo Using React + Redux ](https://github.com/billonline33/employee-list-react)
+   For a sample application which use redux, please visit [Employee List Dmeo Using React + Redux ](https://github.com/billonline33/employee-list-react)

 ## Application Folder Structure